fjaviermb/gnomint-docker/README.md

 ## Usage

-All data within `./homedir` will be shared within the container.
+All data within `./homedir` will be shared in `/root` within the container.

 1. Clone this directory to your computer
 2. Start with `docker-compose up`.